CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

         { "else_chunks": [ "concrete_wall_ns" ], "x": 0, "y": 0, "neighbors": { "below_north_west": [ "field", "microlab" ] } }
       ],
 ```
-The code excrept above will place the nested chunk "concrete_wall_ew" if the north neighbor is either a field or solid rock, while  `"concrete_wall_ns"` will only be placed if the below_north_west neighbor is neither a field nor a any of the microlab overmaps.
+The code excerpt above will place the nested chunk "concrete_wall_ew" if the north neighbor is either a field or solid rock, otherwise potentially placing  `"concrete_wall_ns"`; the latter will be placed only if the below_north_west neighbor is neither a field nor any of the microlab overmaps).

 ## Mapgen values